- Good to know

 Five good reasons to consider a buzz cut

-We will now take a closer look at some of the advantages (or disadvantages) of the buzz cut to help you make a decision.
+Now, we’ll look at some of the pros and cons of the buzz cut to help you decide.

 1. An Easy Way to Change Your Look

-Changing your hairstyle is the easiest and least invasive way to experiment with a new look.
+Changing your hairstyle is the fastest and least invasive way to try out a new look.

 Most of us have a favorite hairstyle and we only deviate from that occasionally.

-If you decide to try a buzz cut you will notice the difference it makes in your appearance; it accentuates your jawline and gives you a cool and masculine look.
+Getting a buzz cut is a certain way to upgrade your style; it draws attention to your jawline and gives you a cool and masculine look.

 2. The Buzz Cut Saves Money

-Men nowadays spend more and more on grooming and that only increases as your hair grows.
-Long hair (beard hair too) requires the use of more and more products.
+Men spend more and more time and money on grooming these days, and that only gets worse as your hair gets longer.

 And of course, pomade or wax is used to keep hair in shape.